venomusblood568/AlgorithmAlley/README.md

 4. MySQL: Delve into the world of relational databases and learn the intricacies of MySQL, a powerful and popular database management system.

+5. C =  Centralize the basics of C, compiling key problems in one place.
+Focus on mastering syntax and delve into challenging topics like pointers to ensure a solid understanding.